michael-j-co/spcn-dance-delibs/app/README.md

 # SPCN Suite Drafting App

 A client-only React + TypeScript application for running SPCN suite drafts end-to-end in accordance with the PRD.
-Suite Directors can import dancer submissions from CSV, run a turn-based draft with automated recommendations, manually assign dancers, finalize rosters, persist progress to local storage, and export final CSVs.
+Suite Directors can import dancer submissions from CSV, run a turn-based draft with automated recommendations, manually assign dancers, finalize rosters, and export final CSVs.

 ## Getting Started